 - Potential reputational and financial risk

-This is where preparedness becomes critical.
 The Directive is not only about what you pay, but how well you can explain it.

 From Data to Defensible Reporting: A Practical Readiness Flow